ProjectMewo/Aoki/INSTRUCTIONS.md

   await i.reply({ content: "I am watching you!" });
 };
 ```
 - After you've made a new subcommand, it's time to let the master command know its presence.
-Because this project is statically built with Bun (very similar to `esbuild`), using `node:fs` is not recommended:
+Because this project is statically built with `esbuild`, you can't use `node:fs`:
 ```ts
 // src/cmd/fun/index.ts
 import Command from '@struct/handlers/Command';